That's NOT Charles standing, but he was there that night.

 The Ferriole's were a big family in Clinton Co.

-save for one thing.
+I looked through the Paymaster's ledgers for Laurent Olivers Co. and there was nothing remarkable in them, save for one thing.
 I found that the lists of names in the ledger were never in any regular order, alphabetical etc, the names seem to have been entered as the men stepped forward in line to be paid.
 It might mean something that in the majority of these, Baptist Amlin and Julian Belonger where listed one after the other.
 It looked as though they where almost always standing in the pay line together.
 When I recalled that Julian Belanger was Charles Amlaw's neighbor in 1798 tax assesment and seemed to be also in 1790, 1800.
 I wondered whether this might indicate a friendship between them.
 Julians grandson also married Charles granddaughter, but this is as likely to be coincedence, as the Refugee community in Clinton Co. was small.

 Just thought it was worth mentioning.